edwardoughton/satellite-image-analysis/README.md

 Cloning and Installing Package Dependencies
 ===========================================

+Alternatively, you can use the `environment.yml` file to install dependencies.

 Clone this repository using GitHub Desktop or on the command line:

     git clone https://github.com/edwardoughton/satellite-image-analysis.git